 Now, on balance these cons might seem to heavily outweigh the pros, but if you’re looking to get online quickly and without spending anything then there are ways to get a good, if basic, website for free.

 Here’s how to create a website for free, along with the things you need to look for when choosing a provider.

 1 Find a free website builder

-If you want to launch a free website, you’ll need to find a free website builder.
+If you want to create a free website, you’ll need to find a free website builder.
 A free website builder should provide you with free hosting, free templates which you’ll use to design your site and a web address for your site.

 The first step to finding a free website builder that works for you is to draw up a list of features you want your website to have.
 You can then use this list to make sure you pick the right website builder for your needs.

 However, you will need to be realistic about the features you want your free website to have.
 Don’t expect a free website builder to offer high-level features such as ecommerce functionality.